vesperix/libvxsdr/docs/source/building.rst

    sudo dnf install gcc-c++ make git cmake boost-devel spdlog-devel sudo dnf install python3-devel pybind11-devel

-Using CMake to build prerequisites
+Using CMake to build dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-It is also possible to use CMake to download and build Boost, PyBind11, and
+It is also possible to use CMake to download and build Boost, ASIO, PyBind11, and
 spdlog, removing the need to install these dependencies as packages.
 This is enabled by
 running the initial CMake configure step (``cmake -B build``) with the option
 ``-D VXSDR_BUILD_DEPENDENCIES=ON``.